5ire-tech/5ireChain/README.md

 - **Engage with the community**: Participate in discussions and provide feedback on other contributions.
 - **Stay consistent**: Ensure your contributions are coherent with the rest of the documentation and do not overlap or contradict existing content.

+### Blockchain Scripts
+Scripts are created to use up the process of building and running nodes.
+For more details please refer to [README.md](docker/README.md)

 ### Contact and support

 - For docs issues (technical or language) open an issue here.